Nikola Krstović: Red Star Belgrade

 On 25 February 2019, Krstović signed with Serbian club Red Star Belgrade until the summer of 2023 with an option for another year.
 He remained on loan at Zeta until the end of the season, becoming the Montenegrin First League top scorer with 17 goals.

 DAC 1904 Dunajská Streda

 On 5 September 2021, DAC has announced the signing of Krstović on a four-year contract.
 DAC's sporting director Jan Van Daele claimed that DAC had scouted Krstović since his youth years in Montenegro.
 He was given the jersey number 45.
 Krstović claimed gladness and honour following the contract signing.
+In 2022–23 Fortuna Liga season, Krstović became the league's top scorer, scoring 18 goals in 27 appearances, up from 4 goals in 11 matches in the previous season.

+Lecce

+On 17 August 2023, Krstović signed for Serie A club Lecce.
+Ten days later, on 27 August, he scored a goal on his debut against Fiorentina, securing a 2–2 draw.
+Krstović also scored the opening goal at the Stadio Via del mare as Giallorossi beat Salernitana 2–0 and a goal in a draw against Monza (1–1), thus becoming the first Lecce player to score in his first three games with the club.

+Atalanta

+On 20 August 2025, Krstović moved to Atalanta and received squad number 90.

 International career

 Krstović was capped for Montenegro at all youth levels from under-17 through to under-21.
-He made his debuts for the national under-21 team at the Valeriy Lobanovskyi Memorial Tournament in June 2017, appearing in both of his side's matches and scoring a brace in a 3–2 victory over Slovenia U21 in the third-place game.
+He made his debuts for the national under-21 team at the Valeriy Lobanovskyi Memorial Tournament in June 2017, appearing in both of his side's matches whilst scoring a brace in a 3–2 victory over Slovenia U21 in the third-place game.
 Later that year, Krstović netted a goal in a UEFA Under-21 Championship 2019 qualifier away to Bulgaria, as Montenegro suffered a 3–1 loss.
+On 28 March 2022, he made his senior debut in a home friendly match against Greece.
+Krstović scored his first international goal in his fourth appearance on 24 March 2023, to give Montenegro a 1–0 win away at Bulgaria in a 2024 European Championship qualifying match.